 I was impressed by their transparency: they provided test results for fatty acids, vitamins, dioxins & PCBs, rancidity, and oxidation by-products on their website, along with a list of institutions that performed the testing as well as the dates of the tests.

 As soon as the EVCLO product became available, I ordered some.
 I noticed right away that it smelled, looked, and tasted fresh.
-This, together with Rosita’s transparency and third-party testing, was enough to convince me to switch over to EVCLO and begin recommending it to my tribe.
+This, together with Rosita’s transparency and third-party testing, was enough to convince me to switch over to EVCLO and begin recommending it to my community.

 Independent Analysis of Green Pasture Fermented Cod Liver Oil